Whigs Gamble 100s to Save 20

 Walk back to the parking lot and visit the monuments if you wish, which include a millstone from Ramsour’s Mill.
 Drive or walk back to Battleground Road and turn right on Jeb Seagle Drive.
 Pause where it curves to the left, and look or walk up to the bricked-in rectangle built by 1877.

 Bowman, at least, does not die alone.
 His wife Grace receives word that he is severely wounded.
-She wraps up her one-year-old child, gets on a horse, and rides 40 miles straight from their home.
+She wraps up her 11-month-old child, gets on a horse, and rides 40 miles straight from their home.
 They are at his side when he dies, shortly after they arrived.
 (Grace later married Brig.
 Gen. Charles McDowell, and is buried by him in Morganton.
 The little girl grew up and is in the same cemetery.
 Dobson’s daughter and her husband are interred here near him.)